 National Geographic Orion is a state-of-the-art expedition ship, designed to safely explore the remote regions of the planet.
 Orion carries 102 guests in 53 cabins, nine of them with balconies.
-She is equipped with a full complement of tools to explore the environment, including kayaks, Zodiacs, an ROV and the capacity to accommodate Scuba divers.
-Her size and nimbleness offer the perfect combination of safety and the ability to go to the out-of-the-way islands of the South Pacific and other places where large cruise ships cannot go.
+She is equipped with a full complement of tools to explore the environment, including kayaks, Zodiacs, an ROV and the capacity to accommodate scuba divers.
+Her size and nimbleness offer the perfect combination of safety and the ability to go to the out-of-the-way islands and other places where large cruise ships cannot go.

 National Geographic Orion Review

+Designed and purpose-built in Germany in 2003 specifically for expedition travel, Orion is a modern, elegant ship with an intimate ambiance.
 In 2013, expedition cruise pioneers Lindblad Expeditions purchased Orion Expeditions and rechristened the Orion as the National Geographic Orion.
-The ship itself remains the same with new cabin categories.
-With Lindblad's relation with National Geographic, the ship will have onboard experts from National Geographic.
-We expect the National Geographic Orion to maintain or exceed the same high standards of quality and service with these additional onboard experts and a number of new itineraries.
+The ship itself remained the same with new cabin categories and the added benefit of onboard experts from National Geographic.
+The National Geographic Orion has since maintained the high standards of quality and service that the vessel has always been known for, while adding a special focus on education.
 Choose the National Geographic Orion if you are seeking an upscale exploration with outstanding service and programs.

 Common Areas Aboard National Geographic Orion

-Her public rooms include a dramatic window-lined main lounge/cocktail bar and library, as well as an observation lounge perched at the very top of the ship, plentiful observation decks.
-The spacious lounge is the heart of our expedition community, and is suited for spirited cocktail hours, informative presentations and the nightly tradition of Recap.
-In addition, a dedicated theater provides a unique setting for specialist presentations or films and slideshows.
-Both the main dining room and outside buffet easily accommodate all guests at once for open seating dining.
-On selected nights, weather permitting, the dining room menu is also available on the outside deck.
+Orion’s public rooms include a dramatic window-lined main lounge/cocktail bar and library, as well as an observation lounge perched at the very top of the ship.
+The spacious lounge is the heart of the vessel’s expedition community, and is suited for spirited cocktail hours, informative presentations and the nightly tradition of Recap.
+In addition, a dedicated state-of-the-art theater with surround sound provides a unique setting for specialist presentations or films and slideshows.

-In the library, a wide range of books run the gamut from fiction to regional guides, and reference books on the wildlife and region you’re exploring, as well as board games and cards.
-A laptop with internet access is available for those who haven’t brought their own.
-An onboard Wellness Program offers everything from early-morning guided yoga to massages and body treatments.
+In the library, a wide range of books run the gamut from fiction to regional guides and reference books on the wildlife and region you’re exploring, as well as board games and cards.
+A laptop with internet access is available.
+An onboard Wellness Program offers everything from early morning guided yoga to massages and body treatments.

 Dining Aboard National Geographic Orion

-Seating is open, allowing you to choose where to dine, and table sizes range from two to 12.
+Seating is open, allowing you to choose where to dine, and table sizes range from 2 to 12.
 More than opportunities to eat well, mealtimes are also opportunities to engage in the diversity of the expedition community—to join or be joined by naturalists, guest speakers, ship’s officers and fellow guests for stimulating and entertaining conversation.
-Dress is always casual.
-A selection of New World Australian, New Zealand, North American and European wines: vintages from exceptional lesser-known wineries complement the range of familiar labels and wine styles.

 With the entire expedition team dedicated to delivering the best expedition possible, meal times are always flexible.
 If a pod of dolphins is sighted shortly before lunch, the crew is adept at quickly changing meal times so you don’t miss a moment, and the quality of lunch is uncompromised.